Mqtt Plugin

 orjson

-Message ID, 4 bytes, the msg ID from the req
+msg id, 4 bytes, the msg id from the req

-Status code, 4 bytes, framework error code.
-If this value is non-zero, it indicates an error occurred on the server side, and the data section will be empty
+status code, 4 bytes, framework error code, if this part is non-zero, it means an error occurred on the server side, and the data segment will have no content

 | n(0~255) [1 byte] | content type [n byte]